dbsoft/dwindows/readme.txt

     dw_flush() call.  dw_flush() may cause multiple draw passes.
 Added new function dw_window_compare() to check if two window handles
     reference the same object.
-Necessary in the Android port since handles passed to callbacks are local references, so they don't always match the handles saved during window creation.
+Necessary in the Android port since handles passed to callbacks can be local references, so they don't always match the handles saved during window creation.
 Added support for dw_window_set_font() with a NULL font parameter.
     This resets the font used on the widget to the default font.
+Changed dw_timer_connnect() and dw_timer_disconnect() to use HTIMER.
+    This allows newer ports to use object handles that won't fit in what had been an integer reference.
+OS/2 will use its native HTIMER and other existing platforms will continue to use "int" for compatibility.
+Other platforms may change in the future.
 Fixed GTK warnings on GTK3 caused by using Pango style font syntax.
 Fixed GTK3 leaks when setting fonts or colors on a widget repeatedly.
 Fixed incorrect reporting of word wrap support on Windows.